Meats and Sausages

 In France these sausages are known as Boudin.

-Occasionally, cream or full milk are added to blood sausages (Boudin Noir á la Créme).
-Like most blood sausages Boudin Noir is a cooked sausage, boiled in water, so it is ready-to-eat at any time.
-However, it tastes best when grilled, baked or fried.
-Keep in mind that blood becomes black when fried so the served sausage will be dark.
+Occasionally, cream or full milk is added d to blood sausages (Boudin Noir á la Créme).
+Like most blood sausages, Boudin Noir is a cooked sausage, boiled in water, so it is ready to eat at any time.
+However, it tastes best when grilled, baked, or fried.
+Remember that blood becomes black when fried so the served sausage will be dark.

 Boudin Noir de Lyon is a French blood sausage from Lyon made with blood, onions and diced fat that becomes a visible show-material.

-Onions Onion is one of the three major ingredients (blood, fat, onions) of any blood sausage, however, in many countries onions are added in small quantities (3-10%).
-In French (and in Spanish) sausages onions are usually added at 10-30% and such large amount if not prepared properly can influence the taste of the finished product.
-Raw onions are slightly bitter and adding 25% of raw onions is not a good idea.
-Secondly, cutting or grinding such amount of onions can be unpleasant experience resulting in tears and crying.
+Onion is one of the three major ingredients (blood, fat, onions) of any blood sausage, however, in many countries, onions are added in small quantities (3-10%).
+In French (and in Spanish) sausages, onions are usually added at 10-30%.
+The taste of the sausage can suffer if such a large amount of onions is not properly prepared.
+Raw onions taste sharp and bitter, hence, adding 25% of raw onions is not a good idea.
+Secondly, cutting or grinding such amount of onions can be an unpleasant experience resulting in tears and crying.
 For best results fry onions in some fat on medium fire until they become glassy or golden.
+They taste sweet when golden, but when over-fried to a brown color they become bitter.

 Saucisson/Saucisse de Foie - (Liver Sausage)

 Saucisson de Foie (“foie” = liver) is French liver sausage.
-French are masters of making great patés which they make from variety of meats and ingredients.
+French are masters of making great patés, which they make from a variety of meats and ingredients.
 The most famous is “foie gras” (gras = fat, foie = liver) which is made from goose or duck liver.
 Basically, there is not much difference between liver sausage and paté.
-Paté is a paste, pie or loaf consisting of a finely comminuted meat, fat and liver.
+Paté is a paste, pie, or loaf consisting of finely comminuted meat, fat, and liver.
 If paté is stuffed into a casing it would become a sausage.
 In order to be spreadable a good paté or liver sausage must contain a large amount of fat.
 A soft fat will contribute positively to spreadability.
-The purpose of liver is twofold:
+The purpose of the liver is twofold:

-2. It encapsulates meat and fat particles with a thin coat of protein preventing them from sticking together.
+- It encapsulates meat and fat particles with a thin coat of protein preventing them from sticking together.
 This allows the sausage to be easily spread on a roll or bread.
-It must be noted that only raw liver has emulsifying properties, a cooked liver will not encapsulate fat with protein coat.
-However, if the liver is not perfectly clean it can be scalded in hot water (before a boiling point) for 5 minutes.
+It must be noted that only raw liver has emulsifying properties; a cooked liver will not encapsulate fat particles with a protein coat.
+However, if the liver is not perfectly clean, it can be scalded in hot water (below a boiling point) for 3-5 minutes.

 A fresh cream is occasionally added to French liver sausages at about 3% (Saucisson de Foie a la Crème Fraîche).